- About the EDI Unit

 Coming Out Day Events

-We also invite you to watch our Coming Out Day panel discussion with seven members of Ireland's national and local LGBTQ+ community networks/organisations including LGBT+ Ireland, TENI and National Federation of LGBT Networks.
-A recording can be accessed here (available soon) for anyone is looking for more information on coming out now or in the future.
+We also hosted a Coming Out Day panel discussion with seven members of Ireland's national and local LGBTQ+ community networks/organisations including LGBT+ Ireland, TENI and National Federation of LGBT Networks.
+The recording is below for anyone is looking for more information on coming out now or in the future.

-The UCC Quad was lit up in rainbow colours this week and the new Progress Flag will be flown.
+The UCC Quad was lit up in rainbow colours this week and the new Progress Flag was flown.
 For this first time, the Library has been decorated in a rainbow decal to help highlight the campaign.

 What do the colours mean?